Thailand's surreal industrial park: crocodiles but no chips

 Hana isn't pulling out, as the big clean-up attests.
 The company kept all of its 4,100 staff on the payroll.

 To some extent, it was helped by having the highest elevation in the industrial estate.
-The other 142 companies from largest neighbour Canon Inc (7751.T), the world's biggest camera maker, to smaller printed circuit board maker KCE Electronics Pcl (KCE.BK) were flooded even harder.
+The other 142 companies from largest neighbor Canon Inc, the world's biggest camera maker, to smaller printed circuit board maker KCE Electronics Pcl were flooded even harder.

 "Guys like Canon are really devastated.
 We're in really bad shape but they're even worse."